← Back

 One-line summary

-SharePoint Online will enforce Content Security Policy from March 1, 2026, blocking scripts from untrusted sources and requiring admins to update SPFx solutions as needed.
+SharePoint Online will enforce Content Security Policy from March 1, 2026, blocking scripts from non-trusted sources and requiring remediation for non-compliant SPFx solutions.

 Similar updates